tombell/trek/README.md

 # trek

-Package for applying and rolling back migrations to SQL databases using `database/sql`.
+Package for applying and rolling back migrations in SQL databases.